From Coit Tower (Photo credit: Wikipedia)

 The Haight-Ashbury district is notorious for its counter-culture role as the epi-center of the 1960s “Flower-Child” hippie movement and the 1967 “Summer of Love.”
 Remember the lyrics to the song written by John Phillips of the Mamas and the Papas that was sung by Scott McKenzie: “If you’re going to San Francisco, be sure to wear some flowers in your hair.
 If you’re going to San Francisco, you’re gonna meet some gentle people there.”

 I love the The Red Victorian, this historic hotel is located in San Francisco‘s Haight-Ashbury district, two blocks from Golden Gate Park.
 This charming Bed and Breakfast and cafe is a “social benefit” enterprise that supports a Peace Center whose mission is “Peace Education through Guided Conversation and Arts.”
-Check out the chic with the red pumps in Haight-Ashbury!
+Check out the fish-net clad lady with the red pumps in Haight-Ashbury!

 You can’t escape from San Francisco